 In 2019, the Company formulated the ENW Human Rights Policy which complies with international standards.
 On this basis, we have identified risks within our business and supply chain wherein the Group's business activities may have a negative impact on the human rights of our stakeholders, and we carry out human rights due diligence on an ongoing basis to avoid or minimize these risks, monitor them, and disclose the results.
-Within the Company, we conduct training sessions, offer e-learning, and make calls for slogans.
+In FY2024, we conducted a survey targeting sales subsidiaries, factories and research institutes, and primary business partners.
+Within the Company, we conduct training sessions and offer e-learning.
 Through these and other awareness-building activities, we endeavor to prevent any kind of discrimination or harassment.
-In regard to our supply chain, we try to understand through sustainable procurement, any human rights-related issues that may be present through the state of human rights-related initiatives being undertaken by our business partners.
+In regard to our supply chain, we launched a grievance mechanism (available in Japanese) in November 2024 as part of our remediation efforts, aiming to identify and address human rights issues among our business partners.